bathtaters/pythonScripts/README.md

 # My Python Scripts
-Assorted Python Scripts that I've authored throughout the years.
+Monorepo containing assorted Python utility scripts that I've authored throughout the years.

 ### Instructions
   * All scripts should be run in IDLE.